Omnyojii/IT304-MobileApp/README.md

 * [Tools & Services](#Tools-&-Services)

 ## General info
-This a collection of project for IT304/MobileApp
+This a collection of project for IT304/MobileApp by CHRISTOPHER CHRISTIAN B. COSINGAN

 ## Technologies
 This project is created with: